cilium/cilium/Documentation/helm-values.rst

      - string
      - ``"/etc/cni/net.d"``
    * - cni.configMapKey
-     - Specify the path to a CNI config to read from on agent start.
-This can be useful if you want to manage your CNI configuration outside of a Kubernetes environment.
-This parameter is mutually exclusive with the 'cni.configMap' parameter. readCniConf: /host/etc/cni/net.d/05-cilium.conf -- When defined, configMap will mount the provided value as ConfigMap and interpret the cniConf variable as CNI configuration file and write it when the agent starts up configMap: cni-configuration -- Configure the key in the CNI ConfigMap to read the contents of the CNI configuration from.
+     - Configure the key in the CNI ConfigMap to read the contents of the CNI configuration from.
      - string
      - ``"cni-config"``
    * - cni.customConf